-- Support mine action, in particular clearance, mine risk education, victim assistance, advocacy and capacity development in Bosnia and Herzegovina, Cambodia, Colombia, Croatia, Georgia, Montenegro, Myanmar, Serbia, Sri Lanka, Syria, Ukraine, Yemen and Zimbabwe as well as the activities of Geneva Call, ICBL-CMC, Mine Action Review and Mines Action Canada in this area (Actions #42, #45 and #46 of the Oslo Action Plan). - Political and financial support to the Geneva International Centre for Humanitarian Demining (GICHD): during the reporting period, Switzerland contributed CHF 10.4 million to the GICHD.
+- Support mine action, in particular clearance, mine risk education, victim assistance, advocacy and capacity development in Bosnia and Herzegovina, Cambodia, Colombia, Croatia, Georgia, Myanmar, Sri Lanka, Syria, Ukraine, Yemen and Zimbabwe as well as the activities of Geneva Call, ICBL-CMC, Mine Action Review and Mines Action Canada in this area (Actions #42, #45 and #46 of the Oslo Action Plan). - Political and financial support to the Geneva International Centre for Humanitarian Demining (GICHD): during the reporting period, Switzerland contributed CHF 11.2 million to the GICHD.
 The organisation acts as a facilitator, strategic advisor, research body and think tank in the field of mine action (including explosive remnants of war).
 The Implementation Support Units (ISU), which serve the States Parties to the APMBC and to the CCM, are hosted by the GICHD which covers the rental, administrative, and logistical costs.
 This in-kind contribution (about CHF 0.5 million per annum) is covered by Switzerland's core contribution to the GICHD. - Provision of experts in the fields of EOD, logistics, finance and information management, training and security to UN mine action programmes.
-During the reporting period, experts were deployed to programmes in the Democratic Republic of Congo, Mali, South Sudan, Sudan and Western Sahara as well as to UNMAS and UNOPS HQ in New York and UNOPS Office Geneva.
-During the reporting period, CHF 3.5 million have been spent for the secondment of personnel, the organisation of training courses and different other activities.
-This includes the support of a GICHD training programme in Western Ukraine.
+During the reporting period, experts were deployed to programmes in the Democratic Republic of Congo, Mali, South Sudan and Sudan as well as to UNMAS and UNOPS HQ in New York and UNOPS Global Information Management Team (IMAT).
+During the reporting period, CHF 3.1 million have been spent for the secondment of personnel, the organisation of training courses and different other activities.
 Switzerland further developed and updated its specific training courses for future experts to be sent to international mine action programmes with its partners: The GICHD, UNMAS, UNICEF and UNOPS. - Since 2000, Switzerland has been offering international training courses on the Information Management System for Mine Action (IMSMA) via the channels of the Partnership for Peace Program (PfP).
 Switzerland annually offers a series of courses in different fields of mine action.
-During the reporting period, Switzerland along with the GICHD and UNOPS offered courses with the following topics: "IMSMA-Core Training Course", IMSMA NG, Operations Management, IMAS and Conformance, EORE, Integrated Mine Action Programmes and "Non-Technical Survey Course".
-During the reporting period, Switzerland spent some CHF 385'000 for the training courses. - Action 46 of the Oslo Action Plan: Where they are in place, Switzerland regularly participates in the in-country coordination platforms.
+During the reporting period, Switzerland along with the GICHD and UNOPS offered courses with the following topics: "IMSMA-Core Training Course", Operations Management, National Mine Action Standards, EORE, Integrated Mine Action Programmes and "Non-Technical Survey Course".
+During the reporting period, Switzerland spent some CHF 440'000 for the training courses. - Action 46 of the Oslo Action Plan: Where they are in place, Switzerland regularly participates in the in-country coordination platforms.
 It also regularly participates in the works of the Mine Action Support Group (MASG); - Action 3 of the Oslo Action Plan: Gender plays a prominent role in Switzerland's mine action strategy and it is mainstreamed in the projects it supports.
-In line with its perspective.
-In accordance with the Mine Action, Action Plan 2023-2026, Switzerland promotes the consideration of diversity (such as gender, age and disability) in the implementation of this Action Plan and advocates for the equal participation of women in humanitarian mine action.
-The Strategy on Gender equality and Women's rights, which the Federal Department of Foreign Affairs has adopted, is also relevant in this regard.
+In line with its Arms Control and Disarmament Strategy 2022-2025, Switzerland aims to strengthen the integration of mine action in peacebuilding, taking into account a gender perspective.
+In accordance with the Action Plan on Mine Action 2023-2026, Switzerland promotes the consideration of diversity (such as gender, age and disability) in the implementation of this Action Plan and advocates for the equal participation of women in humanitarian mine action.